Jiz Lee: Activism

 Lee has been interviewed in multiple articles on feminist, queer, and trans issues, especially on queer pornography.
 Lee has spoken at academic institutions, such as Stanford and UC Berkeley, on queer sexuality and their experiences in porn.

-In numerous contexts, Lee, in their public statements, has specifically addressed the importance of using gender-neutral pronouns.
+In 2011, Lee and fellow adult performer Courtney Trouble proclaimed October 21 as "International Fisting Day," which Lee described "a day of international celebration and education" intended in part to combat censorship.

 Personal life

+Lee has identified as both queer and genderqueer as well as non-binary.
+Lee uses they/them pronouns.

-Jiz Lee is a graduate of Mills College.
+They are a graduate of Mills College.

-Lee was assigned female at birth, and is genderqueer, and use the gender-neutral pronouns they/them.

-Lee has been in a relationship with fellow pornographic performers Syd Blakovich and Dallas.
-With Blakovich, they created the four-year performance art collaboration "Twincest" in 2004.